Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 {"array":[{"word":"apple","lesson":1},{"word":"banana","lesson":2},{"word":"cat","lesson":3},{"word":"dog","lesson":4}]}
 ```

-You can also passing a slice or array to identify the parameter chain, for example, following codes:
+You can also pass a slice or array to identify the parameter chain, for example, the following code:

 ```go
 v.MustSet("Hello, object!").At("obj", "message")
 ```

-are equivalent to these:
+is equivalent to this:

 ```go
 v.MustSet("Hello, object!").At([]any{"obj", "message"})